Pavel Vízner

 Pavel Vízner (born 15 July 1970) is a retired professional male tennis player from the Czech Republic.
-Vízner has reached the French Open final twice, having had turned professional in 1990 and achieved a career high doubles ranking of World No. 5 in November 2007.
+Vízner reached the French Open doubles final twice, having had turned professional in 1990.
+He achieved a career high doubles ranking of world No. 5 in November 2007 and won 16 doubles titles during his career.

 Career

 While Vízner had played tournaments in 1988 and 1989 before professionalism in 1990, he won his first title in Prague in 1993 on the Challenger circuit, defeating Swedes Tomas Nydahl and Mikael Tillström in the final, partnered by David Rikl, also a player with a higher doubles ranking and ultimately more success.
 He won another minor title in Guayaquil, Ecuador later in 1995.

 Pavel broke through in 1996, winning a total of five titles; three of them being major titles.
 His first major title that he won was at Sankt Pölten, with Sláva Doseděl where they defeated David Adams and Menno Oosting in the final.
 His next title he won with Paul Kilderry over Anders Järryd and number 7 doubles player Mark Knowles in a tournament in Rosmalen, Netherlands.
 En route, he and partner Kilderry beat the 4th, 7th, 12th, and 14th-ranked doubles players.
 He won another title yet again in Gstaad, Switzerland, beating David Macpherson and Trevor Kronemann in the final, aside Jiří Novák (a doubles talent in a later day) In Grand Slam men's doubles performance, he participated in the French Open and the U.S. Open, and made the third round at Wimbledon.
 He ended 1996 ranked 28, having had broken into the top 100 for doubles.

 1997 was title dry for Vízner; however he did make the semifinals of the Wimbledon men's doubles tournament with Martin Damm, who yet again thrived as a doubles player.
 He participated in the Australian Open for the first time, but remained title dry for several years until 2003, and did not reach a final until 1998.

 While the years of 1998, 1999 and 2000 were somewhat dull for Vízner title-wise, he did win minor titles in each of these years.
-He made the finals of tournaments in these three years as well, and lost a close match at the 1999 Wimbledon Championships to 6th-ranked Olivier Delaître and 12th-ranked Fabrice Santoro in the second round of doubles competition along with Peter Tramacchi, in five sets, 4–6, 6–3, 3–6, 6–1, 3–6.
+He made the finals of tournaments in these three years as well, and lost a close match at the 1999 Wimbledon Championships to 6th-ranked Olivier Delaître and 12th-ranked Fabrice Santoro in the second round of doubles competition along with Peter Tramacchi, in five sets.

 His equalled-best Grand Slam performance to date came in 2001 where he and Petr Pála lost in the final of the 2001 French Open to Indians Mahesh Bhupathi and Leander Paes.
 Vízner and Pála also made the quarterfinals of the 2001 Wimbledon Championships, but lost to Belarus's Max Mirnyi, ranked 5th, and Belarusian compatriot Vladimir Voltchkov, ranked 406th, despite being up 2–1 in set score.
 In 2001, he also reached number 13, his highest rank to date.

 He dropped out of the top 20 for doubles in 2002, having not won a title and losing early in many events.